mcyaputra/Google-PlayStore-Analysis/README.md

 >Hi everyone!
 In this opportunity, we will be using Python, Pandas and Seaborn to analyze [Google PlayStore Apps dataset](https://github.com/mcyaputra/Files/blob/main/googleplaystore.csv)

-You are welcome to follow along to practice your basic Python skill in:
+This is a simple data exploration and analysis using python, suitable for new starters who are learning python to explore datasets, you are welcome to follow along to practice basic Python skill in:
-1. Exploring
+1. Exploring dataset
-2. Cleaning and preparing
+2. Cleaning and preparing dataset
 3. Visualizing data to understand and identify patterns in the dataset

 There are 2 files in this repository: